fullstack-development/react-redux-starter-kit/docs/en/main.md

 ### Service

-A service is a standalone functionality unit that can be used in modules and features and knows nothing about the rest of the application.
+A service is a standalone functionality unit that can be used in modules and features and cannot depend on them or on other services.

 You need to create a service if there is some functionality that can or will be used independently by different parts of the appliation, for example:
  - i18n service can be used for translation in the whole application;